How to Improve Inventory Control: A Detailed Guide

 Orders would still need to be accepted.
 For example, using inventory control software, once a reorder point was met, an order notification would be sent to the warehouse manager.
 The manager could then accept the order and process it.

-4. Use Economic Order Quantity
+4. Understand Economic Order Quantity with Stock Rotation Methods

-The economic order quantity, or EOQ, refers to the optimum stock level the warehouse should maintain.
+“The economic order quantity, or EOQ, refers to the optimum stock level the warehouse should maintain.
 Again, for a warehouse managing thousands of SKUs, this process is time-consuming.
-This is another method because FIFO or LIFO.
+This is a distinct method from inventory valuation methods like FIFO/LIFO/FEFO.

 5. Issue Quality Control

 The quality of products is important to monitor, and software makes it easier.
-During regular cycle counts or doing a warehouse-wide QC assessment, you can mark products that fail QC as “On Hold”.
+During regular cycle counts or doing a warehouse-wide QC assessment, you can mark products that fail QC as “On Hold.”
 This will prevent the product from being stocked or sold to customers.

 6. Stocked and Non-Stocked Items